szykozlowski/Auto_AppEEARS_Requests/README.md

 ## Step 3:

-Run the program, and input your AppEEARS login info, and desired temporal range of data.
+Run the program and input your AppEEARS login info, as well as the desired temporal range of data.
 The optimal delay will vary between machines, so tune it as needed.

 ![AppEEARSSSSSSS](https://user-images.githubusercontent.com/92408910/234077387-63e819b3-7817-4ada-bbb1-e158d2511746.PNG)